marcinsmoliga/marcinsmoliga/README.md

 :grey_exclamation: SQL
 :grey_exclamation: Spring
 :grey_exclamation: Agile
+* "The Art of Agile Development" J.Shore & S.Warden

 <!--
 **marcinsmoliga/marcinsmoliga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.